-Some kids tend to give equal weight to every task and interest.
+Time management Some kids tend to give equal weight to every task and interest.
 Your child might spend the same amount of time on a science worksheet worth five points and a history project worth 100 points.

 Ideally, a coach should be familiar with your school system, so your best bet is to ask your child’s school for recommendations.
-Try the guidance counselor, a special education teacher or a classroom teacher.
+Try the guidance counselor, a special education teacher, or a classroom teacher.
 It’s likely they’ll know of someone.